How to Pay Off £10,000 of Debt — Avalanche vs Snowball Worked Example

 Takeaway

 Same £10k, same extra £100/month — the method (avalanche vs snowball) changes how much you pay in interest and how fast you’re done.
-Use the calculator with your real debts to see your own worked example.
+In this example the difference is small because the debt order aligns; with a different APR distribution, the gap can be much larger.
+Use the calculator with your real debts to see your own worked example in under two minutes.